List of Starman story arcs: Starman (vol. 2) #1,000,000 (November 1998)

 Published between Starman (vol. 2) #47-48, this one-shot tie-in to DC One Million was pencilled by Peter Snejbjerg; inked by Wade Von Grawbadger; colored by Gregory Wright; lettered by Bill Oakley; and edited by Peter Tomasi.

 Starman 80-Page Giant #1 (January 1999)

 This entire issue was colored by Carla Feeny; lettered by Kurt Hathaway; and edited by Peter Tomasi.

 Starman (vol. 2) #81 (March 2010)

 In March 2010, DC published a single issue continuation of Starman (vol. 2) as part of a revival of ended series during the crossover event Blackest Night.
 Starman (vol. 2) #81 was written by James Robinson; pencilled by Fernando Dagnino and Bill Sienkiewicz; inked by Sienkiewicz; colored by Matt Hollingsworth; and lettered by John J. Hill.

-This issue did not feature Jack Knight, but rather focused on a romantic relationship between the Shade and Hope O'Dare and a resurrected David Knight becoming a Black Lantern.
+This issue did not feature Jack Knight, but rather focused on a romantic relationship between Shade and Hope O'Dare and a resurrected David Knight becoming a Black Lantern.